| |

 treatments.
 Extensive testing and surveys will allow doctors to

+identify the best treatments for these patients.
 To test the effectiveness of lumbar fusion and other

 treatments for disc-derived pain.
 Discogenic pain